rumbamanagement/titanic_ml/README.md

 # References

 https://www.kaggle.com/kenjee/titanic-project-example : I retrieved some code from this notebook.
 I was not sure what to do with Ticket feature and didn't want to delete it as I think it could be one of the determining factors for the prediction project.

-https://github.com/mrdbourke/your-first-kaggle-submission/blob/master/kaggle-titanic-dataset-example-submission-workflow.ipynb : I found this notebook very informative and learned some Python packages.
-I learned about Label Encoder and how this simple approach can help to convert categorical variables into numerical variables.